Tatia-Idukashvili/47th-Cafe-Website/README.md

 The 47th Cafe website template is a modern, nice, and simple front-end project for a fictional cafe.
 Built with HTML, CSS, and JavaScript, this template serves as a foundation for a stylish cafe website, showcasing the cafe's services, menu, and contact information.
 It's a perfect solution for anyone looking to create a similar cafe website with a professional and appealing design.

 ### Features
-• Introduction Page: A welcoming homepage with a brief introduction to the 47th Cafe.
+• Introduction Page: A welcoming homepage with a brief introduction to the 47th Cafe. <br>
 • This Is Us: A page detailing the cafe's services and introducing the staff.
 • Menu: A complete menu with sections for breakfast, desserts, and drinks, including descriptions and prices of each dish.
 • Online Order: A mirrored menu for online ordering purposes.